Waterloo Co‑operative Residence Inc.: History

 WCRI was founded in July 1964 as the Waterloo division of Toronto's Campus Co-operative Residence Inc (CCRI).
-Initially, two separate houses on University Avenue in Waterloo accommodated twenty-seven male and nine female students, though meals were taken together at the men's house.
+Engineering student Richard Rowe had lived in one of Toronto's Campus Co-op houses during a 1963 work-term, and returned to Waterloo with a plan to duplicate the co-op model in Waterloo.
+Rowe organized a meeting via the Student Christian Movement, and recruited 24 students as paid members of the new co-op.
+In collaboration, the group bought a boarding house on University Avenue, along with a smaller second house across the street.
+Initially, the two separate houses on University Avenue in Waterloo accommodated twenty-seven male and nine female students, though meals were taken together at the men's house.
 One cook was hired, but all other work was done by the members.
+There was much greater demand than space available.
+By November 1965, the organization had 140 members in 10 houses and a residence under construction.
 WCRI also added a house at 59 Albert Street.

 Initially, the adjacent University of Waterloo was not in favour of the co-operative.
 Wilfrid Laurier University held a similar view, refusing to host posters advertising its existence.
 However, the success of the Waterloo model would help to inspire a wave of Canadian student co-ops, funded under the Canada Mortgage and Housing Corporation’s student housing program (then named the "Central Mortgage and Housing Corporation).

 Independence from CCRI was soon deemed desirable and the process of splitting off into a separate co-op was undertaken.
 Letters patent for the incorporation of WCRI were issued on November 8, 1965.

 By September 1966, more than 200 students lived in various WCRI accommodations.
 In addition to owning several houses, the co-op had built a four-storey dormitory called Dag Hammarskjöld Residence, the first such building in North America to be built, owned, and operated by students.
+Construction had been accomplished under a new federal funding regime, via the Canada Mortgage and Housing Corporation.
 At this point, full-time staff were beginning to be hired to handle various administrative matters.
 The three floors of "Hammar" were named after the Freedom Summer murder victims, Chaney, Goodman and Schwerner.